nikdata/avocado/README.md

 The HAB makes this information available to anyone who may be interested (free registration required).
 An important note to remember is that when they use the term ‘units’, it often means the weight in US pounds.
-The HAB does not provide (at least publicly) actual piece-count sales.
+The HAB does not provide (at least publicly) actual piece-count sales to retailers.

 ## About the PLUs